 - Eighth grade students may wear eighth grade shirts at any time.

 - Sweatshirts, to be worn as part of the uniform, must be plain navy in color.
 St. Roch Catholic School logo wear, navy in color and purchased through St. Roch, is also acceptable.
 Hooded sweatshirts are not permitted.
 Athletic spirit wear is not permitted as part of the uniform.

 - All other sweatshirts are excluded from the dress code.

 - Dress pants, shorts, skirts, skorts, and jumpers must be khaki in color.
-Plaid skirt/jumper will also be accepted beginning this school year.
+Plaid skirt/jumper will also be accepted.

 - The St. Roch uniform plaid is the “Classic Navy Plaid” available online through Lands End and also at Sears.

 - Dress shorts, skirts, and skorts should be appropriate in length and no shorter than three inches above the knee.
 Shorts may not have dangling strings, or ties, below the waist.

 - Skinny pants are considered inappropriate.